-This will reduce Virtualmin memory usage from ~90MB (~120MB+ on a 64 bit system) to ~10MB.
+This will reduce Virtualmin's memory usage.
 This option determines which Webmin libraries are preloaded on Webmin startup.
 This library pre-loading makes Virtualmin faster if there's plenty of memory, particularly if you have many simultaneous Virtualmin users, but on low memory systems avoiding swapping is far more important to performance of all components.

 SpamAssassin and ClamAV combine to use a lot of memory.
-You can reduce their memory usage by going into System Settings - Spam and Virus Scanning, set these two options:
+You can reduce their memory usage by going into Email Messages -> Spam and Virus Scanning, set these two options:

 - Set SpamAssassin client program to spamassassin (Standalone program)

 - Set Virus scanning program to Standalone scanner (clamscan)

 You can change how many Apache processes run by default, as well as the maximum number that may run

 KeepAlive On KeepAliveTimeout 3

 <Module prefork.c> StartServers 2 MinSpareServers 2 MaxSpareServers 5 ServerLimit 10 MaxClients 10 MaxRequestsPerChild 100 </Module>